 Senior Director, Building/Life Safety and Compliance

-Required Education: Master's Degree in Engineering, Science, Industrial Hygiene, or other relevant field.
+Required Education: Bachelor's Degree in Engineering, Science, Industrial Hygiene, or other relevant field.

 Required Experience: 10+ years of progressively responsible experience managing safety and compliance programs that address environmental health and safety and other complex regulatory issues.
 Must include prior experience serving as a strategic partner to senior management.

 Required Skills, Knowledge and Abilities: Expert knowledge in environmental health and safety rules and regulations.
 Excellent written and verbal communication skills.
 Excellent interpersonal skills, including the ability to influence stakeholders at all levels of the organization.
 Must possess high-level problem-solving capability and the demonstrated ability to partner effectively with internal colleagues (i.e., NYU’s Capital Projects & Facilities organization) as well as externally.
 Must have a demonstrated understanding and be adept at operating in a matrix environment with multiple stakeholders adopting a consensus-based approach while ensuring compliance and other risk mitigation considerations inform decision-making.
 Excellent project management skills, including the ability to prioritize work and responsibilities.

 Preferred Skills, Knowledge and Abilities: Subject matter expertise in NYC DoB, NYS Codes, NYC zoning resolutions, OSHA regulations, FDNY rules and regulations.
 Strong understanding of the inner operations of City, State, and Federal agencies.
 Contract law and regulatory compliance laws.

 NYU aims to be among the greenest urban campuses in the country and carbon neutral by 2040.
 Learn more at nyu.edu/nyugreen.